alalUDDIN123/alalUDDIN123/README.md

 <b>Passionate and self-motivated aspiring full-stack developer from India (Assam). </b> Specialization in MERN stack with a keen interest in learning and working with new technology.
-I always stay hungry to learning new thing.
+I always stay hungry to learn new thing.
 I love to explore the  digital things and helping others who needed me .
 Love to work on different challenging projects.

 Skills: REACT / JS / HTML / CSS